“What will happen when we think about what is right with people rather than fixating on what is wrong with them?”

 Dr. Clifton discovered that when you focus on what is right with people, you’re equipped to position them to do more of what comes naturally to them, resulting in greater employee engagement, productivity and profitability.

-In this blog, I’ll share with you the major differences between a conventional and strengths-based approach to leadership.
-Then I’ll share several practical strategies to help you build a strengths-based culture in your organization.
+In this blog, I’ll share with you the major differences between a conventional and strengths-based approach and strongly advocate that leaders make the switch and adopt a strengths-based approach.
+Then I’ll share several practical strategies to help you build this kind of transformative culture in your organization.

 Ditch the Conventional Approach